xieweiAlex/English_Learning/words-review.md

 words/2019/words-March.md
 The **slums** are a **reproach** to London -
 The **butler** was an **accomplice** in the robbery. -
-**Malaise** is a feeling of general discomfort, uneasiness or pain, of being "out of sorts", often the first indication of an infection or other disease.-
 Image God let us decide whether or not to **smite** ourselves. -
 Roasted salmon is served with a protein-packed **barley** **risotto**, **summer squash**, and **tangy** **artichoke** **pesto**. -
 The **reactionary** **ruling clique** was torn by internal **strife** -
-Eternal life to the **revolutionary** **martyrs**.  - **upstart**: an arrogant or **presumptuous** person -
-When we first wake up in the morning, our brains are too **groggy** to make sound decisions. -
+Eternal life to the **revolutionary** **martyrs**.  - When we first wake up in the morning, our brains are too **groggy** to make sound decisions. -
 rebuke: an act or expression of criticism and **censure**. -
 But every day only a hundred or so enter each first-class lounge.
 Instead of the overpriced fast-food on offer in the public **concourse** -